Frequently Asked Questions

 Debriefing and self-care

-When delivering in person, we create an adult learning environment where diversity of cultures, experiences and attitudes are respected and celebrated.
+Expect an interactive and emotionally-engaging learning experience where diversity of cultures, experiences and attitudes are respected and celebrated.

-Teaching methods include meaningful facilitated discussions, tutor-led roleplay and short films.
+Delivery methods include facilitated discussions, tutor-led roleplay and short films.

 As you might expect, the cost of training varies depending on the length of session, the number of learners and your type of organisation.